jantimon/parcel-rsc-layout-caching-experiment/README.md

 # Parcel RSC Layout Caching Experiment

-This proof of concept demonstrates how to optimize React Server Components (RSC) applications by caching the layout shell while streaming client components dynamically.
+This proof of concept demonstrates how to optimize React Server Components (RSC) applications by caching the layout shell while streaming client components dynamically

 ## Overview